-If a borrower refinances a mortgage loan in the pool, the proceeds from the borrower's new mortgage loan will pay off the existing mortgage loan, resulting in a prepayment of principal to certificateholders, together with accrued interest.
+If a borrower refinances a mortgage loan in the pool, the proceeds from the borrower's new mortgage loan will pay off the existing mortgage loan, resulting in a prepayment of principal to certificateholders, together with accrued interest and the certificateholders' share, if any, of prepayment premiums that are actually collected.

 Sales of Mortgaged Properties.
 Prepayments may increase when market values for multifamily properties increase in a geographic area.
 Each mortgage loan in the pool requires the borrower to pay a prepayment premium if the loan is voluntarily prepaid, which, in some instances, may lessen the likelihood of a borrower pursuing a sale despite increased market values.
 However, the increased market value of a mortgaged property may exceed the amount of the prepayment premium, thereby lessening the deterrent effect of the prepayment premium.
-If a mortgaged property securing a mortgage loan in the pool is sold and the purchaser does not assume the loan, proceeds from the sale will pay off the loan, resulting in a prepayment of principal to certificateholders, together with accrued interest.
+If a mortgaged property securing a mortgage loan in the pool is sold and the purchaser does not assume the loan, proceeds from the sale will pay off the loan, resulting in a prepayment of principal to certificateholders, together with accrued interest and the certificateholders' share, if any, of prepayment premiums that are actually collected.

 Casualty or Condemnation Action.
 A mortgage loan in the pool may experience an involuntary prepayment as the result of the receipt of casualty insurance proceeds or amounts received in connection with a condemnation action affecting the related mortgaged property.
 Except in very limited circumstances in connection with certain condemnation actions, the borrower is not required to pay a prepayment premium in such cases.
-See

-"PREPAYMENT OF A MORTGAGE LOAN-Involuntary Prepayment-Proceeds of Casualty or Condemnation Action" for additional information.
+See "PREPAYMENT OF A MORTGAGE LOAN-Involuntary Prepayment-Proceeds of Casualty or Condemnation Action" for additional information.

 Application of Other Collateral.
 If we apply collateral or other security to reduce the unpaid principal balance of a mortgage loan in the pool, the resulting reduction in or payment in full of the unpaid principal balance may result in a prepayment of the mortgage loan.
 The borrower would generally be required to pay a prepayment premium in this case.
-The partial or full prepayment would result in a prepayment of principal to certificateholders, together with accrued interest.
+The partial or full prepayment would result in a prepayment of principal to certificateholders, together with accrued interest and the certificateholders' share, if any, of prepayment premiums that are actually collected.
+If the borrower's failure to satisfy its obligations, however, is a default under the mortgage loan, no portion of any prepayment premiums that are collected would be shared with certificateholders.
 See "PREPAYMENT OF A MORTGAGE LOAN-Involuntary Prepayment-Proceeds from Other Collateral" for additional information.

 Overpayments of Interest or Other Charges.
 If we reduce the unpaid principal balance of a mortgage loan in the pool by applying amounts paid by the borrower as interest or charges under the mortgage loan documents that are later determined to be greater than those permitted by applicable law, the resulting reduction in the unpaid principal balance may result in certificateholders receiving an early prepayment of principal of the certificates.
 The borrower is not required to pay a prepayment premium in this case.
+In addition, if a partial prepayment occurs as a result of the release or substitution of a mortgaged property under the terms of the applicable master credit facility, such terms may require amortization of the remaining principal of the mortgage loan.